Questions Parents Ask College Coaches

 • What does a typical day look like during a student athlete’s season?

-• What types of internships are available to her?
-Do some match her major area of study?
+• What types of internships are available?
+Do some match the student athlete’s area of study?

-• What is the process if she is struggling in a class?
+• What is the process if they are struggling in a class?

 • Do you have a study hall for student-athletes?
 How does it work?